terminusdb/terminuscms-docs/how-to/use-the-clients/javascript-client/connect-to-a-database.md

 Assuming you have [connected with the JavaScript Client](./connect-to-javascript-client.md), connecting to a database is the same for TerminusDB and TerminusCMS -

-You are registering your database in woqlClient parameters, all your calls will be made to this db
+The example code below registers your database in woqlClient parameters and then all your calls will be made to this db -

 ```js